sunilgora/myVision/README.md

-# To record videos simultaneous from two webcams for stereo camera
+# To record videos simultaneously from two webcams for stereo camera
 Python packages: NumPy, cv2, SciPy